A Yorkshire Tragedy: Performance history

 The title page of the quarto claims that the play was first acted by the King's Men at the Globe Theatre (though these sources are not always reliable).
 No other record of historical performance exists.
-In the modern age, edited adaptations of the play have been performed by the Birmingham Repertory Company (1958, directed by Bernard Hepton), the National Theatre (1987, directed by Stephen Unwin), and by Tough Theatre at the White Bear Theatre Club (2010, directed by Andy Brunskill).
+In the modern age, edited adaptations of the play have been performed by the Birmingham Repertory Company (1958, directed by Bernard Hepton), The Globe Theatre, Los Angeles, 1987, directed by R. Thad Taylor, Starring Guy Masterson (formerly Guy Mastroianni), the National Theatre (1987, directed by Stephen Unwin), by Tough Theatre at the White Bear Theatre Club (2010, directed by Andy Brunskill) and Titchfield Festival Theatre at The Great Barn (2024, directed by Johnny O'Hanlon).